GenSecrets/docs/index.md

 category:
     columns: 3
 featured:
-    title: Featured Articles
+    title: Knowledge Base Articles
     tag: featured
 cta:
-    title: Didn't find an answer to your question?
+    title: Still have even more questions?
+Want to see more articles added?
-    subtitle: Get in touch with us for details on additional services and custom work pricing
+    subtitle: There are multiple ways to get in touch!
+Share your feedback with us today so that we can better help you.
     button_text: Contact Us
     button_url: /contact/
 ---